cognitedata/indsl/docs-source/source/contribute.rst

 **strongly encourage** all data scientist and developers to include one or more examples (license to go crazy here) to show off all the amazing features and functionalities of your new algorithm and how it can be used.

-1. Clone the INDSL repo and create your own local branch.
+1. Fork the INDSL repo and create your own local branch.
 2. Go to the toolbox folder in ``examples`` where your algorithm belongs to (e.g. ``smooth``)
 3. Create a new python file with the prefix *plot_*.
 For example ``plot_my_new_algo_feature.py``.
 4. At the top of the file, add a triple quote docstring that start with the title of your example enclose by